yahya-darman/yahya-darman/README.md

-### Hello there 👋
+### Hey there! 👋

-You somehow landed on my GitHub, while you are here let me tell you a little bit about myself
+Welcome to my GitHub!
+Here’s a quick snapshot of who I am and what I’m passionate about:

-- 😄 I'm certified in Azure Fundamentals and I am looking to get more Microsoft certification soon!
+- 🚀 **Data Scientist** with a knack for turning complex data into actionable insights.
+I specialize in data analysis, predictive modeling, and process optimization.
-- 🌱 I’m currently learning AWS
+- 📊 **Certified** in Microsoft Azure and currently leveling up my skills with AWS.
+I’m always on the lookout for new technologies to master!
-- 🔭 I’m currently working on making my own personal website
+- 🤝 **Let’s Connect!** I’d love to network and share ideas.
+Check out my [LinkedIn](https://www.linkedin.com/in/yahya-darman/) and reach out!
-- 📫 Connect with me and reach me here: [My LinkedIn](https://www.linkedin.com/in/yahya-darman/)
+- ☕ **Fun Fact:** I’m a tea enthusiast!
+There’s nothing like a good cup of tea while diving into data analysis.

-- ⚡ Fun fact: I am a tea enthusiast! ☕
+Looking forward to connecting and collaborating!